eagroom/IntroToRPresentation/index.md

 "Intuition in high through put biology is poor" -Keith Baggerly

-In other words... we need impartial engineers who care deeply about the process and the math the data is curated through so that doctors, geneticist, ect. can learn factual things from the data and draw acurate conclusions.
+In other words... we need impartial engineers who care deeply about the process and the math the data is curated through so that doctors, geneticist, ect. can learn factual things from the data and draw accurate conclusions.

 *** =pnotes
 Their theory was sound